osamaemumba/purview-poc/README.md

 Use the OneClick Deployment button above to start the deployment.
 Currently it takes ~25-30 minutes for one complete deployment.

+* The following values are needed when using the OneClick Deployment ARM template:-
+    * **Resource Group:** Name of the resource group.
+    * **Region:** Azure region in which to create the resource group.
+    * **New or existing Purview Account:** Whether to create a new Purview account or use an existing one.
+    * **Purview Account Name:** Name of the Azure Purview Account.
+In case of new Purview account, give a new name.
+To use an existing one, enter the name of existing purview account.
+    * **Purview Resource Group:** Povide the name of the resource group for the existing Purview account.
+Leave as it is if you are creating a new Purview account or if the existing Purview account is present in the same resource group where all other resources are going to be deployed.
+    * **Data Lake Account Name:** Name of the ADSL2 storage account.
+This storage account will be created and registered as a data source with Purview account.
+    * **Storage Account Name:** Name of the Blob storage account.
+This storage account will be created and registered as a data source with Purview account.
+    * **Key Vault Name:** Name of the Azure Key vault.
+This is used to store Client Secret needed to perform API calls.
+    * **Factory Name:** Name for the Azure Data Factory.
+This Data Factory will be created and load the data into the storage accounts.
+    * **Aad App Client Id:** Client ID of the Application Registration created in prerequisite.
+    * **Aad App Client Secret:** Client Secret of the Application Registration created in prerequisite.
+    * **Location:** Location where the resources will be deployed.
+It is, by default, set to the region of the resource group.

 ## Prerequisites

 There are two main prerequisites before deploying the Quickstart:-